Travel - The Anderson Myrtle Beach Trip Review

 Where do I begin.
 I guess I should go back a few months and start at the beginning.
-As I've stated before, I am the proud owner of a timeshare in sunny Orlando, Florida.
+As I've stated before, I was the proud owner of a timeshare in sunny Orlando, Florida.
 Every once in awhile the timeshare folks open up a new timeshare and make individual offers to their owners.
 I just happen to be in the enviable category of not only an owner but an owner with a paid off contract.
-The Myrtle Beach property was to open in January of this year and I was offered ownership privileges, site unseen by a telemarketer which I turned down.
+The Myrtle Beach property was to open in January that year and I was offered ownership privileges, site unseen by a telemarketer which I turned down.
 I expressed an interest in trading my time with HGVC for a week in Myrtle Beach.
 Oops, my platinum status did not qualify me for using my points in Myrtle Beach this year.
 I needed to either be an owner in that property or have elite status, which is a whole other ballgame from what I thought was a pretty high status in timeshare ownership.

 Okay so what happens, I'm offered a come on down deal by another telemarketer for HGVC.
 Now I'm interested since I can't go using my points and I accept, upgrade my offer to a one bedroom instead of a studio and book my dates.
 All is well with the world you would think.